 The Global Talent visa is a UK immigration category for talented and promising individuals in specific sectors wishing to work in the UK.
 It replaced the Tier 1 (Exceptional Talent) visa in February 2020.

-To be considered for entry under the Global Talent visa, applicants must gain an endorsement from one of six endorsing bodies engaged by the Home Office.
+To be considered for entry under the Global Talent visa, applicants must gain an endorsement from one of six endorsing bodies engaged by the UK Home Office.

 If you are applying for endorsement in the fields of science, engineering, medicine, the social sciences or the humanities, or for other academic and research roles, the Home Office will refer your application to the British Academy, Royal Academy of Engineering, Royal Society or UK Research and Innovation (UKRI) which will make an endorsement decision based on the evidence you provide.

 If you are applying for endorsement in non-academic fields of arts and culture and digital technology, your application will be referred to Arts Council England or Tech Nation, which follow separate endorsement criteria.
 Please see Appendix Global Talent of the Immigration Rules and the guidance on GOV.UK for further information.

 If endorsement is granted, the final immigration decision rests with the Home Office.